You Ask, We Investigate: Steps of a criminal investigation

 BENTONVILLE, Ark.
-(FOX24) — In this week’s ‘You Ask, We Investigate’ report, FOX24’s Katelynn Zoellner found out the steps of a criminal investigation.
+(KNWA) — In this week’s ‘You Ask, We Investigate’ report, KNWA’s Katelynn Zoellner found out the steps of a criminal investigation.

 Law enforcement officers investigate hundreds of cases every year in Northwest Arkansas.
 Officers said some investigations take more time than others.
 But, no matter what the case is, there is a procedure law enforcement must follow.